AckerlyXu/heima/articles/backup/backup-azure-manage-vms-classic.md

     ![Creating backup job](./media/backup-azure-manage-vms/creating-job.png)

+    >[!NOTE]
-    >[AZURE.NOTE] To view the policy associated with a virtual machine, drill down into virtual machine in the **Protected Items** page and go to backup policy tab.
+    > To view the policy associated with a virtual machine, drill down into virtual machine in the **Protected Items** page and go to backup policy tab.

 3. Once the job is created, you can click on **View job** button in the toast bar to see the corresponding job in the jobs page.